 XLVII.
 On Master And Slave

-1 Glabri, delicati, or exoleti were favourite slaves, kept artificially youthful by Romans of the more dissolute class, Cf. Catullus, lxi.
-142, and Seneca, De Brevitate Vitae, 12.
-5 (a passage closely resembling the description given above by Seneca), where the master prides himself upon the elegant appearance and graceful gestures of these favourites.
+2 Glabri, delicati, or exoleti were favourite slaves, kept artifically youthful by Romans of the more dissolute class.
+Cf. Catullus, lxi.
+142, and Seneca, De Brevitate Vitae, 12 5 (a passage closely resembling the description given above by Seneca), where the master prides himself upon the elegant appearance and graceful gestures of these favourites.

-3 The is some doubt whether we should not read Variana, as Lispius suggests.
+41 There is some doubt whether we should not read Variana, as Lipsius suggests.
 This method of qualifying for senator suits the Empire better than the Republic.
-Variana would refer to the defeat of Varus in Germany in A.D.
+Variana would refer to the defeat of Varus in Germany, A.D.
 9.